VALID FOR UP TO 2 YEARS

 Why is the UK introducing the ETA scheme?

-The ETA is part of the UK’s plan to digitise its borders at all UK ports of entry by the end of 2025.
+The ETA is part of the UK’s plan to digitise its borders at all UK ports of entry.
 The scheme is intended to reduce queues at borders by helping to speed up legitimate journeys to the UK.

 How do I apply for an ETA?

 An ETA can be applied for by filling out an online form.
-A valid passport, bank card, and email address are required and the permit is then sent to the email address used for the application within three working days.
+A valid passport, bank card, and email address are required.
+The ETA permit is then sent to the email address used for the application within three working days.

 How much does the ETA cost?